Shoulder PRP Therapy at NTX Regen Center

 Precise Injection: Using ultrasound guidance, the PRP is injected into the damaged shoulder structures (tendons, ligaments, cartilage, or joint space) to catalyze tissue repair.

-Conditions Treated with Shoulder PRP Therapy
+Conditions Treated With Shoulder PRP Therapy

 Struggling with shoulder pain?